-European Union (EU) passport holders don't require a visa to study in Iceland.
-However, if you're planning on staying for longer than three months, you'll need a residence permit.
-This can be obtained before your trip or on arrival.
-Non-EU students should contact the Icelandic embassy in the country in which they reside.
+Citizens of the EU/EEA don't require a visa to study in Iceland.
+However, if you're planning on staying for longer than three months, you'll need to register with the authorities.
+This can be done after you arrive.

-All students must also apply for a kennitala, an Icelandic ID/social security number, when you arrive.
-This is required for various practical matters, including opening a bank account or getting a tax card.
+On arrival, all students must apply for a kennitala, an Icelandic ID/social security number.
+This is required for various practical matters, including opening a bank account.

 Comparison to UK qualifications